steveshogren/hugo-blog/content/post/purity-is-good-design.md

 As discussed in the previous post
 [Anemic Domain Models Are Healthy](/anemic-domain-model/), encapsulation makes code harder to test.
-Code that is harder to test, often gets tested less.
+We should make important actions easy to do, and testing is important.

 Many books and blogs teach encapsulation as an important part of a good domain modeling.
-Encapsulation and domain modeling have been incorrectly tangled together.
+Encapsulation and domain modeling are not the same concepts.
 A good domain model is possible with or without encapsulation.

-Encapsulation is ultimately about designing boundaries and trust.
+Encapsulation is the design of trust boundaries between programmers.
 Encapsulation shines when applied to API or module boundaries.
-A well-encapsulated boundary ensures that your users cannot put your library in an invalid state.
+A well-encapsulated boundary ensures that other programmers cannot put your library in an invalid state.
 For example, a builder-pattern API can be helpful, self-documenting, and prevent invalid states.

 > Encapsulation makes good sense between teams

 Code ownership boundaries are a good place to apply the rules of encapsulation.
-Each team can work against the module's API without having to read the internals of someone else's codebase.
+Each team of programmers can work against the module's API without having to read the internals of someone else's codebase.

 Fluent API's using encapsulation are often a lot of extra work when a single team shares ownership of a single codebase.
 Many boundaries devolve into a